craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 #### Session 10: Beyond the Cove... (cont.)

 The rain stopped.
 We cleaned up the battle and went back to bed.
 As we travel, we found a person, a purple Tiefling by the name of Cobblestar Woosh.
+He's transporting flour to Castaway Cove.
+He needs our help to recreate a potion he was supposed to deliver; primarily Grung Venom - one gland of Each of the Five Colors (O, R, P, U, E), any Binding Agent, Ghostmost/Crushed Iron Leaf/Dust of a Spined Cap.

+[  ] Glands
+	- Gold
+	- Red
+	- Purple
+	- Blue
+	- Green
+[  ] Binding Agent
+[  ] Catalyst
+	- Ghostmoss
+	- Chrus

 ## Stats